-We play a key role in training the health professionals of tomorrow, as well as the researchers and academics who will help drive change and innovation.
+We are here to help train the health professionals of tomorrow, as well as the researchers and academics who will help drive change and innovation.

-King’s Health Partners offers unique opportunities for students to maximise potential and make lasting contributions to the health and well-being of patients.
-Our Education Academy oversees education and training activities to ensure consistent standards of excellence, with an emphasis placed on scholarship, professionalism, communications and leadership.
+King’s Health Partners offers unique opportunities for you to maximise your potential and make lasting contributions to the health and well-being of patients.

 - Integrated Academic Training - The Integrated Academic Training (IAT) programme allows clinicians in specialist training to develop academic skills at a world class university in partnership with three leading NHS Foundation Trusts.
 Trainees are recruited into two programmes – one for Academic Clinical Fellows (ACFs) and one for Academic Clinical Lecturers (ACLs).
 A cornerstone of the programme is a dedicated course aimed at developing skills in independent translational research.
 This runs biannually throughout the trainees’ tenure.